NandanSatheesh/automated-greetings-mailer/README.md

 You can also send your own customized fancy wishes in HTML too.

 ## Usage
-Make a cron job to check and send greetings once a day using a cron job.
+Make a cron job to check and send greetings once a day.
 Add this line in the crontab
 `* 10 * * * python main.py > output.txt`